ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Baseline Selection

 To determine the suitability of DA-V2 as a baseline, we evaluated several existing methods (including Marigold, DepthPro, and DA-V2) on the CO3D dataset.
 We selected CO3D as our benchmark because its objects exhibit high detail and are relatively close to the camera (e.g., a toy truck instead of a real truck in KITTI).
 As a result, the depth estimates are more reliable, which aligns well with our goal of detail refinement, as motivated in the main document.

 On CO3D, DA-V2 consistently outperformed all other methods.
-Marigold (diffusion-based foundational model for depth estimation) captures coarse geometric structure, its reconstructed mesh, as shown in Fig.~\ref{figsupp:teaser}, exhibits significant high-frequency noise and artifacts.
+Marigold (a diffusion-based foundational model for depth estimation) captures coarse geometric structure; however, its reconstructed mesh, as shown in Fig.~\ref{figsupp:teaser}, exhibits significant high-frequency noise and artifacts.
 DepthPro provides an estimate of absolute scale, but it is often misled by toy versions of real objects (e.g., a toy truck), and even after normalizing for scale (and shift), it does not outperform DA-V2.
 This justifies our selection of DA-V2 as the baseline.
+At the time of the paper’s first draft, DA3 had not been publicly released.

 Notably, Table~\ref{tabsupp:quantitative} shows that DA-V2 performs better on CO3D but slightly worse on the other two datasets.
-This is consistent with the evaluations in DepthPro and Marigold, which report improvements over DA-V2 on this datasets.
-These results support the visual observation that DA-V2 excels in predicting fine details while lacking a bit in capturing overall scene composition and the relative scale of objects.
+This is consistent with the evaluations in DepthPro and Marigold, which report improvements over DA-V2 on these datasets.
+These results support the visual observation that DA-V2 excels at predicting fine details while lagging slightly in capturing overall scene composition and the relative scale of objects.

 Another closely related work is BetterDepth~\cite{zhang2024betterdepth}, which, similar to our approach, focuses on refining the output of a pre-trained depth foundation model.
-However, their implementation is not publicly available.
+However, its implementation is not publicly available.